 CICELY’S FIRST MARRIAGE

 The wheel of fortune had spun once more and Cicely had found herself married to Ralph Scrope.
 This marriage has on the whole been ignored entirely by most historians for some reason or other despite the fact that Polydore Vergil reported the fact in his history of the reign of Richard III.
-Vergil noted that when rumours of Cicely’s marriage, as well as Richard was ‘amynded’ to marry Cicely’s older sister Elizabeth , having been recently widowed, reached Henry Tudor he was well and truly miffed and pinched by the very stomach.
+Vergil noted that when the news of Cicely’s marriage, as well as Richard having being recently widowed was ‘amynded’ to marry Cicely’s older sister Elizabeth – reached Henry Tudor he was well and truly miffed and pinched by the very stomach.
 Possibly Henry had thought of Cicely as a possibly bride if Elizabeth were to become unobtainable in the future should his hopes of usurping Richard’s throne be realised.
 After all was this not the crux of the matter, to appease those Yorkists that had joined him in Brittany, that he should marry one of the daughters of the dead Edward IV?
-However he had a Plan B (or should that be Plan C?) if neither of the two sisters were available in that he would then marry Maud, a daughter of William Herbert, earl of Pembroke, the man who had once been his guardian and who had been executed by Warwick in 1469.
+However he had a Plan B (or should that be Plan C?) i.e. if neither of the two sisters were available he would then marry a daughter of William Herbert, earl of Pembroke, the man who had once been his guardian and who had been executed by Richard Neville, earl of Warwick in 1469.
 We do not know if the Scrope marriage was happy or indifferent or even if the couple lived together, Cicely being only about 15, although it would not have been unusual if they had.
 Whatever it was it would prove to be short lived.
 In 1485 Richard fell at Bosworth, betrayed by the Stanleys and in 1486 Cicely’s marriage to Ralph was dissolved.
 Nothing is known of what Cicely and Ralph thought about the dissolution of their marriage.
-It is cetainly beyond sad if they had become fond of each other.
+It is certainly beyond sad if they had become fond of each other.

 Cicely’s marriage to John, First Viscount Welles (d.1499) took place before December 1487 when she was addressed as Countesse de Wellys by the Heralds.
 Lord Welles was of course a half brother to Henry Tudor’s mother Margaret Beaufort, they both sharing the same mother Margaret Beauchamp of Belso.
 This of course made him an uncle to Henry Tudor – thus Cicely was Henry’s aunt by marriage as well as Margaret Beaufort’s sister-in-law.
 To add to the confusion she was also Henry’s sister-in-law.
 This is just one of the many tangled family links that occurred so regularly at that time.
 This second marriage, casting aside the possibility of there being a sadness on Cicely’s part over her dissolved first marriage, was an extremely good match for her.
 John had proven his loyalty to his nephew and was probably one of the small number of people the wary Tudor could absolutely trust.
 The marriage would have been a win win situation for Henry as now both the eldest daughters of Edward IV were safely married off, one to himself and the other to the ever loyal Welles.
 What’s not to like?!
 Although the marriage was a political one there are indications from John’s mention of his wife in his will that, thanks to a stroke of serendipity, love had grown between the couple.
 They would have two daughters, Elizabeth and Anne, both of whom sadly died young.